Commitment

 Description

-3. Strengthened Health Service Delivery The government will improve nutrition service delivery through the primary health system, with particular focus on remote and underserved areas where malnutrition
+3. Strengthening health service delivery.
+The government will improve nutrition service delivery through the primary health system, with a particular focus on remote and underserved areas where the malnutrition burden is highest.
+Integration of infant and young child feeding interventions across all health facilities will promote exclusive breastfeeding, timely introduction of complementary foods and appropriate feeding practices.

 This commitment aligns with the National Socio-Economic Development Plan (NSEDP) and contributes to long-term economic growth through improved child health outcomes.